 The dataset in produced as a part of the JPI/NERC funded SIWA project "Climate impact on the carbon emission and export from Siberian inland waters".

-On the day of data deposition to EIDC, the dataset has resulted in two publications submitted to peer-review:
+The dataset has resulted in two publications submitted to peer-review:

 Publication date: 2017-07-21

-The water samples for analysis were collected by the Tomsk State University, Umeå Univeristy and Géosciences Environnement Toulouse.
+The water samples for analysis were collected by the Tomsk State University, Umeå University and Géosciences Environnement Toulouse.
 The samples were analysed for their isotope composition, and the dataset was compiled by the University of Aberdeen.
 See supporting documentation for further information.